-death.
+Coroner.
+In the UK, as in many countries, when someone dies a death certificate needs to be completed.
+Usually (in about 55% of cases in England and Wales) a general medical practitioner signs this certificate, but if the cause of death is uncertain or unnatural, the death is referred to a coroner for further investigation.
+The coroner may have enough information to issue a certificate, or may arrange for a pathologist to carry out an autopsy.
+The coroner may also arrange an inquest into death.
 The purpose of the coroner's autopsy is solely to determine a cause of death, and no consent from next of kin is required.
 In 1996, 22% of people who died in England and Wales were subject to a coroner's autopsy; more than 95% of autopsies conducted in England, Wales and Northern Ireland are coroners' autopsies (NCEPOD, 2006).
-Identifying the cause of death without autopsy is error-prone: in the UK and US, at least a third of all death certificates are incorrect (Roulson et al., 2005); in Nigeria this figure may be as high as 71% (Izegbu et al., 2006).
+Identifying the cause of death without autopsy is error-prone: in the UK and US, at least a third of all death certificates are incorrect (Roulson et al., 2005); it has been claimed that in Nigeria this figure may be as high as 71% (Izegbu et al., 2006).